mSimon12/go_for_beginners/README.md

 - **append(slices, new_item)** = add new value to the slices variable
 - **strings.Field(stringVar)** = split the string with white space separator.
 - **strings.Contains(stringVar, checkedOccurrence)** = check presence of substring in a string.

+## Go Packages
+In go we can also use multiple files to develop our application in a more organized way and better structured.
+To make one file recognize the declaration from another file we need to set the same **package** for both.
+For example, in the **main.go** file we have set `package main``, so we do teh same in another file that is shared with it.

+Then we need to update the go command to make sure that the compiler includes all required files.
+This is accomplished by adding the extra files as following arguments in the run call.
+E.g ``go run src/main.go src/greetings.go`` If all the files are in the same folder it is possible to call ``go run .`` to run the complete folder.

+Of course we are not going to have only one package in our whole project.
+When the project gets big we will have multiple packages, and for that we define different packages names to be added with the **package** keyword, and we aggregate all the files from the same package in a subdirectory.
+To include this a package in a file from our project we need to use the complete path to from the project source to make it valid.
+The project source is defined by the name declared as **module** in the **go.mod** file.

+In go we also need to define if a function is visible outside the package, and for this we need to capitalize the first letter from the function name.
+For example, **getUserName() would be an private** function while **GetUserName() is public**.